 To appeal to the many types of buyers, you should create multiple pathways and opportunities for them to engage in and progress along the journey.

-Send out emails, newsletters, and personalized text messages with your marketing automation software.
+Send emails, inbound marketing newsletters, and personalized text messages with your marketing automation software.

-Questions to consider in mapping out the journey:
+Questions to consider while mapping out the journey:

 - What type of information do buyers need at each stage?

 - What type of questions do buyers ask at each stage?

 - What content would support them at each stage?